Place des Jacobins

 Place des Jacobins, Lyon, in 2025.

 The Place des Jacobins (/fr/) is a square located in the 2nd arrondissement of Lyon.
 It was created in 1556 and a fountain was added in 1856.
 The square belongs to the zone classified as World Heritage Site by UNESCO.
 According to Jean Pelletier, this square is one of the most famous in Lyon, because of its location in the center of the 2nd arrondissement and its heavy traffic, as 12 streets lead here.
 The square, particularly its architecture and its features, has changed its appearance many times throughout years.

+The Fontaine des Jacobins located in Place de Jacobins, Lyon, France - black & white (2024).

 Successive names

 In 1740, the square was called Place Confort which then absorbed the Rue des Alards in 1556, named after a rich family who owned buildings in the neighborhood.
 In 1782, it became the Place des Jacobins, then, in 1794, was renamed Place de la Fraternité.
 After changing its name twice — Place de la Préfecture in 1858, then Place de l'Impératrice in 1868 —, it was renamed Place des Jacobins in February 1871.
 The current name of the square comes from the Jacobins, also named religious Preachers of the Order of St. Dominic, who occupied the building on the southern side of the square from 1296.
 These Dominicans were called Jacobins when Philippe Auguste gave them a building in Paris and the brothers went on pilgrimage to Santiago de Compostela (Jacobus in Latin).